2020 Incheon International Conceptual Design Competition

 - Details – Is the level of completion high?

-- Head of the Jury: Sir Richard Taylor.
-CEO & Creative Director, Weta Workshop
+- Head of the Jury: Sir Richard Taylor, CEO & Creative Director of Weta Workshop

-- Nominated artworks will be on display for 1 year
+- Nominated artworks will be on display for promoting the artwork and the competition.

 The competition submission form is available from the website (KOR)